 Activation of β2-adrenoceptors (β2-ARs) in the airways has a profound bronchodilatory effect and agonists at these receptors form a mainstay in the management of asthma.
 However, in the long-term, stimulation of these receptors may exacerbate airway inflammation, by a currently poorly-described mechanism.
 In contrast, there is emerging evidence that chronic treatment with β2-AR antagonists (so-called ‘β-blockers’) can be beneficial in both mouse models of asthma and in small scale trials with asthmatic patients.
 However, little is currently understood about how these benefits occur.
 We are investigating the effects of long-term treatment with β-blockers on both the proteome (using high-resolution quantitative Mass Spec (SWATHTM-MS) analysis in collaboration with Dr David Boocock (John van Geest Centre, NTU)) and cell biology of human airway epithelial cells.
 The aim is to identify pathways associated with beneficial changes, allowing the development of drugs that target these beneficial pathways at the expense of others and facilitating the design of more effective asthma therapies.

-3. The design of novel β-blockers for the retardation of breast cancer metastasis.
+3. The design of novel beta blockers for the retardation of breast cancer metastasis.

 Epidemiological studies have shown a significant association between β-blocker usage and improved breast cancer patient outcome.
 These studies found that patients with triple negative breast cancer (TNBC) benefitted the most from simultaneous intake of β-blockers.
-The rationale for using novel β2-selective β-blockers as a therapy for basal TNBC derives from their capacity to inhibit catecholamine-induced activation of G protein-coupled β2-adrenoceptors that drive cancer cell signalling pathways.
+The rationale for using novel β2-selective β-blockers as a therapy for basal TNBC derives from their capacity to inhibit catecholamine-induced activation of G protein-coupled β2-adrenoceptors that drive cancer cell signalling pathways and cancer cell migration.
 Additional data obtained from pre-clinical and epidemiological studies has led to the hypothesis that β2-selective blockers are key mediators in preventing BC progression, rather than the β1-selective or β1/β2 non-selective counterparts.
-A panel of novel small molecules have recently been developed between Dr Amanda Miles (Jon van Geest Centre, NTU) and the synthetic chemistry laboratory of Prof John Wallis (Department of Chemistry, NTU).
-Current work demonstrates that one of their novel compounds is able to significantly reduce the migration and invasion of breast cancer cells in vitro.
-We would now like to: (i) further investigate the novel compound’s biological effects and pharmacological profile; (ii) investigate the metabolism and pharmacokinetic dynamics of the novel compound; before (iii) identifying its clinical utility in vivo.
+A panel of novel small molecules have recently been developed between Dr Amanda Miles (Jon van Geest Centre, NTU) and the synthetic chemistry laboratory of Prof John Wallis and Dr Chris Garner (Department of Chemistry and Forensics, NTU).
+Current work demonstrates that one of these novel compounds is able to significantly reduce the migration and invasion of breast cancer cells in vitro.
+We would now like to: (i) further investigate the novel compound’s biological effects and pharmacological profile (in collaboration with Dr Carl Nelson); (ii) investigate the metabolism and pharmacokinetic dynamics of the novel compound; before (iii) identifying its clinical utility in vivo.
 Furthermore, the synthetic chemistry component of the project is ongoing and concerns the preparation and purification of more of the most biologically active materials, as well as extending the family of drug candidates by making small molecular changes to the molecular structure of the lead.
-This interdisciplinary approach encompasses a range of skills needed in modern day drug development including computer aided drug design, chemical synthesis, receptor binding studies and subsequent biological testing of the compounds.
+This interdisciplinary approach encompasses the range of skills needed in modern day drug development including computer aided drug design, chemical synthesis, receptor binding studies and subsequent biological testing of the compounds.

 Opportunities arise to carry out postgraduate research towards an MPhil / PhD in the areas identified above.
 Further information may be obtained on the NTU Research Degrees website https://www.ntu.ac.uk/research/research-degrees-at-ntu.